ikikara/MULT_Project-Music-Information-Retrieval/README.md

 ## Notes important to read:
    - If you want to change the directory of the resources change the variable *FILE_PATH* and *SAVE_PATH* (using the SAME name) on top of the code.
    - If you want to see prints of some steps change the respectively variables to true on top of the code.
-   - The program can takes a little minutes (especially if your PC is a potato).
+   - The program can take a little minutes (especially if your PC is a potato).
    - These musics are from the following source: http://mir.dei.uc.pt/downloads.html

 ## Authors: